 - He conducts and supervises a census every ten years in his district.

 - Play the role of chief protocol officer in the district.

 - He is president of the District Plan Implementation Committee.

 - During Ceremonial functions in the district, the collector plays the role of the official representative of the state government.

-- He acts as a connecting link between the citizens and administration in the district.
+- He acts as a connecting link between the citizens and the administration in the district.

-- Supervision of municipal administration in the district.
+- The supervised municipal administration in the district.

 - Public Relations officer of the government.

 - District collectors play an important function in disaster management he acts as the crisis administrator-in-chief during natural calamities and other emergencies.

 - He also presides over District Disaster Management Committee.